-Advanced Encryption Standard (AES),
+- Advanced Encryption Standard (AES), for SB23YRxx only,

-- Elliptic Curves Cryptography on GF(p),
+- Elliptic Curves Cryptography on GF(p), for SB23YRxx only,

 - Secure Hashing (SHA-1, SHA-224, SHA-256),

 - Rivest-Shamir-Adleman (RSA),

 - Prime Number Generation.

 The TOE must provide the Security IC Embedded Software with the capability to define dynamic memory segmentation and protection.
 The TOE must then enforce the defined access rules so that access of software to memory areas is controlled as required, for example, in a multi-application environment.